Over 1000 members have already joined Bioremediation community

 Company : BioPower Manufacturing, LLC -

-Krishnendu posted a blog BIODEGRADATION OF LDPE 8 months ago
+Krishnendu posted a blog BIODEGRADATION OF LDPE 6 years ago

 In recent year, there has been a marked increase in interest in biodegradable materials for use in packing, agriculture, marine, medicine & other areas.
 In particular, biodegradable polymer material(known as biocomposites)are of interest.
 This paper is intended to provide a brief outline of work that is under way in the area of biodegradable polymer research & development, the scientific theory behind these materials, areas in which this research is being applied & future work that awaits.
 Microbial degradation of polyethylene(LDPE)films has been described as materials not vulnerable to aerobic microbial attack.
 Principally this biodegradability depends on the capacity of different…